jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 much like Mark Zuckerberg when he built his Facebook in the early days of this platform.

+## About HTML
+It is very important to mention HTML.
+Others considers HTML as programming language.

+Take note, IT IS NOT A PROGRAMMING LANGUAGE.
+Rather, it is a markup language.

+HTML came from SGML (Standardized Generalized
+Markup Language) and SGML is also a markup language.
+You can call a markup language as metalanguage.
+It deals with anotation.
+Think of it just like the practice back then when a writer submits his written work so that it can be published.
+The writer leaves there annotations so that when it is printed, it would be printed exactly the writer wanted it.

 ---
 So the next time you encounter these terms you would not be in awe just like